gavinwhite314/gavinwhite314/README.md

 # 👋 Gavin White

 Hi, my name is `Gavin` and I like to make stuff!
-I am currently `18` years old working on my diploma and Associates in Arts.
-Web development and design are my forte but I also enjoy creating small apps, automations, and games.

 # Site
 https://gavinwhite.net/